 How can you make it realistic without risking injury?

-Pro Mai is not a martial art geared towards competition, so we practice a form of non-contact sparring, which develops:
+Pro Mai is not a martial art geared towards competition, so we practice how to stay safe in the street which develops:

 - Reaction time and speed.